Madelyne Pryor: Red Queen

 With Martinique Jason (recruited before the Cult's exposure) and Chimera accompanying her, Madelyne recruits Spiral and Lady Deathstrike into the Sisterhood as well.
 Madelyne then recruits Martinique's half-sister, Lady Mastermind, who accepts membership upon Madelyne's peculiar (and ironic) promise to bring back the half-sisters' late father, the original Mastermind.
-Carrying out Madelyne's orders, the Sisterhood retrieves the corpse of Revanche and performs an elaborate set of procedures on Revanche and a captured Psylocke, fully restoring the body and transferring Psylocke's mind into it.
+Carrying out Madelyne's orders, the Sisterhood retrieves the corpse of Revanche and performs an elaborate set of procedures on Revanche and the captured Psylocke, fully restoring the body and transferring Psylocke's mind into it.
 Madelyne's true priority was to restore herself back into flesh and blood.
 In the time since the encounter in the astral plane, Pryor had eventually managed to manifest back in the physical world as an intangible entity of psionic energy, and needed to find a body to inhabit that could contain her disembodied form and psionic powers.
 The experiment on Psylocke served as a test run for Pryor.

 The Sisterhood commences a surprise raid on the X-Men's base, quickly neutralizing several of the main X-members.
-Recovering from the initial attacks, the X-Men force the Sisterhood (now including a brainwashed Psylocke) to retreat.
-But the battle was only a distraction, as the real purpose was for Madelyne to locate Jean Grey's gravesite.
-Madelyne's own body had been cremated after her suicide, so Grey's seemed the only option available to her.
+Recovering from the initial attacks, the X-Men force the Sisterhood (now including the brainwashed Psylocke) to retreat.
+But the battle was only a distraction, as the real purpose was for Madelyne to locate Jean's gravesite.
+Madelyne's own body had been cremated after her suicide, so Jean's seemed the only option available to her.
 At Jean's grave, Madelyne attempts to repeat the ritual with her corpse.
-However, Cyclops had correctly guessed Madelyne's goal and had arranged for Grey's body to be replaced with another, which Madelyne only learned after it is too late.
-The second she binds herself to the corpse, she discorporates, as the decayed body can not contain her vast psionic energies.
+However, Cyclops had correctly guessed Madelyne's goal and had arranged for Jean's body to be replaced with another, which Madelyne only learned after it is too late.
+The second she binds herself to the corpse, she discorporates, as the decayed body cannot contain her vast psionic energies.

 Avengers Vs. X-Men

-During the 2012 Avengers vs. X-Men storyline, Mister Sinister creates a group of six Madelyne Pryor clones in order to take the Phoenix Force energies from the Phoenix Five (consisting of the Phoenix Force-empowered Cyclops, Colossus, Emma Frost, Magik, and Namor).
-Unlike the original Madelyne, none of the six clones show indications of having individual personalities or free will, but instead appear to follow Sinister completely.
-The Madelyne Pryor clones join Sinister's other clone creations in fighting the Phoenix Five, and manage to defeat each one.
-They are also able to siphon some of the energy from the Phoenix Force, but are all immediately killed by the entity, itself.
+During the 2012 Avengers vs. X-Men storyline, Mister Sinister creates a group of six clones of Madelyne Pryor in order to take the Phoenix Force energies from Cyclops, Colossus, Emma Frost, Magik, and Namor.
+Unlike the original Madelyne, none of the six clones possess individual personalities or free will, but instead appear to follow Mister Sinister completely.
+The clones join Mister Sinister's other clone creations in fighting the Phoenix Five, and manage to defeat each one.
+They are also able to siphon some of the energy from the Phoenix Force, but are all immediately killed by the entity itself.